Texas Pediatric Specialties and Family Sleep Center

 An estimated 50% of children experience problems with sleep.
 From sleep apnea to behavioral insomnia, children can experience the same sleep disorders as adults, as well as a few that are unique to the younger population.
 At Texas Pediatric Specialties and Family Sleep Center, the pediatric sleep specialists are certified by the American Board of Pediatrics, making them the best team to help your child get the sleep they need.
-If your child is having trouble sleeping, call one of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, or the office in New Braunfels, Texas, or make an appointment online.
+If your child is having trouble sleeping, call one of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, Texas, or make an appointment online.

 Good sleep is imperative for children, from newborn infants to adolescents.
 Many studies show that sleep is important for brain development and the lack of proper sleep may contribute to behavioral or developmental problems, as well as anxiety.